xdit-project/xDiT/README.md

 </div>

-### Supported by legacy version only, including DistriFusion and Tensor Parallel as the standalong parallel strategies:
+### Supported by legacy version only, including DistriFusion and Tensor Parallel as the standalone parallel strategies:

 <div align="center">